The best hotels in Sarajevo

 The tram system covers the whole valley for 1.80 BAM per ride.
 Museum entries average 10 BAM.
 A full day including food, transport, and one museum costs under 40 BAM ($22).
 Sarajevo is one of Europe's last genuine bargain capitals.

-Sarajevo's best neighborhoods
+Sarajevo's best hotel regions

 Sarajevo stretches east-west along the Miljacka River valley.
 Baščaršija (the Old Town) sits at the eastern end.
 Walk west 15 minutes and you hit Marijin Dvor, the Austro-Hungarian district.
 Continue 20 minutes more and you're at the modern government buildings near Skenderija.
 Ilidža, the thermal spa suburb, is a 20-minute tram ride southwest.